Following the ancient Berber trail on our mountain bike tour Morocco

 This point-to-point mountain bike tour Morocco will take you across the Atlas mountains, over high arid mountain passes and into lush green valleys, immersing you in centuries-old culture and tradition as you go.
 You’ll be riding at over 2,000m / 6,500ft a lot of the time, so be prepared to pace yourself as you acclimatise to the altitude and surroundings.
 There is also considerable exposure on some trails.

 - +Arrival in Marrakech - refresh + prepare for your adventure

 We recommend arriving in Marrakech a day or two early to allow your body to adjust to local time and to make sure any flight or luggage delays don’t spoil your trip.
 It will also allow us to make an early start on day 1 to make the most of your mountain bike tour in Morocco.

 - +Day 1 - Welcome to Morocco!
 Explore Marrakech and the markets

 Your guide will meet you all at the H+I recommended hotel in Marrakech (Riad Africa) in the morning, then over some mint tea will go through the all-important pre-trip briefing.
 He will set the tone of the week ahead, explain the trails to come and answer any questions that you may have.

-After your briefing you’ll build your bikes or set up rental bikes, before hitting the town for a tour around the world famous Jemaa El-Fnaa square, Palais Bahia, into the souks, and enjoy your welcome dinner in one of your guides’ favourite places hidden in the alleyways of Marrakech.
+After your briefing you’ll meet your city guide and hit the town for a tour around the world famous Jemaa El-Fnaa square, craft markets, into the souks, and enjoy your welcome dinner in one of your guides’ favourite places hidden in the alleyways of Marrakech.